Maksim2498/mc-more-bukkit/README.md

 ## About

-This is a small java libarary providing additions to Bukkit API.
+This is a small java libarary providing additions to Bukkit API and implementations for common plugin functions.

 ## Installation